World Power - World Communications - Universal Internet with one System.

 The initial step is coordinating regional power grids in preparation of a Bering Straight or North Atlantic crossing.

-At the same time, communications along an international power grid, using the grid conductors themselves, could be nearly instantaneous being run on the same conductors.
+At the same time, communications along an international power grid, using the grid conductors themselves, could be nearly instantaneous.
+Permanent conductors need to be strung along landmass-to-flow design for security, firstly, and also preparatory for future world transit systems.

 Nulls and Nodes: Financial monitoring should attempt to balance energy storing operations and technologies with usage.
 Careful planning needs to specify progress and attach controls and governors to avoid extremes - such as nulling or collapse of operational nodes.
 We can't have a region go broke within minutes of a power outage. :-}